gbmeow/rate-instructor-demo-docker-aws/README.md

     $osxterm: docker-compose up
 ```

-Check Public DNS (from AWS).
-In my case, it is: (this is the live product now).
-If your instance is not running, or you have an error, add it to the comments below.
+Check Public DNS (from AWS) - you should be up and running.
 http://ec2-54-86-155-250.compute-1.amazonaws.com/